-The Charlotte City Council and County Commission has tasked the Charlotte-Mecklenburg Coalition for Housing with overseeing the implementation of the Charlotte-Mecklenburg Ten Year Plan to End and Prevent Homelessness.
+The Charlotte City Council and County Commission has tasked the Charlotte-Mecklenburg Coalition for Housing with overseeing the implementation of the Charlotte-Mecklenburg Ten Year Plan (TYP) to End and Prevent Homelessness.

 The Ten Year Plan focuses on three primary goals: